-The film was mostly shot in South Pasadena, California, the same area where John Carpenter's original film was filmed.
+(at around 54 mins) The film was mostly shot in South Pasadena, California, the same area where John Carpenter's original film was filmed.
 When Laurie notices Michael watching her and the girls at the library, Michael is actually standing in front of Laurie's house from the original film.
-Also, Laurie's house is located on the same street that Jamie Lee Curtis, Nancy Loomis and P.J.
+Also, Laurie's house is located on the same street that Jamie Lee Curtis, Nancy Kyes and P.J.
 Soles walk down in the original film when Michael Myers drives past them in the station wagon.

-The movie was not released in the U.S. on Halloween weekend, as was the original, for fear of going head to head with Saw IV (2007).
+The movie was not released in the United States on Halloween weekend, as was the original, for fear of going head to head with Saw IV (2007).
 It was instead released two months earlier on the last weekend in August 2007.

-Big Joe Grizzley does and impression of Strothers Martin from Cool Hand Luke by saying "What we got here is ... failure to communicate" in a voice imitating him.
-The line in the movie is correct--BUT the subtitles adds the word "a" before "failure"--more grammatically correct--but not accurate.
+(at around 48 mins) Big Joe Grizzly does an impression of Strother Martin from Cool Hand Luke (1967) by saying "What we got here is ... failure to communicate" in a voice imitating him.
+The line in the movie is correct--but the subtitles adds the word "a" before "failure"--more grammatically correct--but not accurate.

 Danny Trejo's death scene was cut from the work print after studio heads complained about it.
 Zombie lobbied to them, stating it was important to show how brutal and uncompassionate the character truly is.
 In the final cut, Zombie won and was allowed to put the scene in.

 In the work print and director's cut of the film, an alternate escape scene was used.
-In it Michael begins his escape from the institution by killing 2 young & educated Harvard graduates orderlies while they are molesting a catatonic female patient in his room.
+In it, Michael begins his escape from the asylum by killing two orderlies while they are molesting a catatonic female patient in his room.